richardjalba/mern-ecommerce/README.md

 Now I create and build out the PlaceOrderScreen, which takes in the cart state.
 In the backend, I make an orderController that uses a POST request, as well as orderRoutes.

 Back in the frontend, we want to be able to place an order.
 So I create orderConstants, orderReducers, and orderActions.
 Then I modify the PlaceOrderScreen.

+Now I'm going to work on the OrderScreen, but first I need to fetch the order from the database.
+So in OrderController, I create a GET request with an :id via private route.
+I try the route out on Postman to see if it's working properly - it is.

+Now we want to get the order details and bring them into the OrderScreen.
+So I start by adding the \_DETAILS\_ to the orderConstants.
+Then I make the orderDetailsReducer in the orderReducers file; which is then added to store.js.
+Next in the orderActions I create getOrderDetails.

+Now we're able to fetch the order and send it through the state, I'll build out the OrderScreen.
+I used the PlaceOrderScreen as the template and modify it as necessary.
+Which I then import and make a route for in App.js.

+Before bringing in PayPal and using their api, I need to make sure I can get an order to update to being paid in the database.

+In the orderController, I add updateOrderToPaid.
+Then in orderRoutes, I add a route for a PUT request.
+Then in the frontend, I fix up the order pay CONSTANTS, Action, and Reducer.
+Which I bring into store.js.